null Skip to main content

 FAQ

-Which Matcha powder in Tealife are suitable for Koicha?
+Which Matcha powder in Tealife is suitable for Koicha?

-Any of our Matcha powder from Kinrin and above are low enough in astringency that you can enjoy Koicha.
+Any of our Matcha powders from Kinrin and above are low enough in astringency that you can enjoy Koicha.
 We actually have a number of options.

-In the scheme of the traditional Japanese Tea Ceremony, the Koicha is considered the highest form of "omotenashi" (hospitality to guests), and is the main event of the tea session.
+As mentioned above, in the traditional Japanese tea ceremony, the Koicha is considered the highest form of "Omotenashi" (hospitality to guests) and is the main event of the tea session.

 Yuki